mykle714/MMSalesforceGsuite/README.md

     Fix missing group memberships, manually add appropriate volunteers to google classrooms if you are using this gsuite feature.
 Todo: make this automated and optional.

-16. Create your intranet sites using sites.google.com
+17. Create your intranet sites using sites.google.com
-17. Grant editing permissions to site based upon group membership or individuals you desire.
+18. Grant editing permissions to site based upon group membership or individuals you desire.
 Make visibility settings based upon organization wide permissions, or group membership.
 We created different sites for “internal” (all of org), “ec” and “board”.
 This can be done in parallel with the above steps by volunteers and staff that have gsuite accounts.
 Making admin the owner of these sites however will ensure that permissions can be transferred over time.

+No trigger for this, not sure if this was run or not.
+Unwilling to run it again just in case.
+Maybe should make function independent of calls.
+Forgot the term for it.
+Or log all executions and which users they were run on.
+Or write function to check if there are new accounts that haven't been notified since last run.
+Seems like run_merge is after this step, and is run every day.
+I still have no way of knowing if mail merge was run or not.
-18. Run a mail merge to notify new users of their accounts.
+19. Run a mail merge to notify new users of their accounts.
 Write a draft email template in the admin account gmail page introducing new users to their account.
 Below is our example

 ```